BCODMO/documentation_external/README.md

 # documentation_external
-Documentation about BCO-DMO that can be distributed
+Documentation about BCO-DMO that can be distributed to the general audience